vnnkl/plex_trailer_checker/QUICK_START.md

 How many seconds to skip at start?
 [3]: 3
 Preferred trailer language - (d)eutsch or (e)nglish? [d]
 KinoCheck API key (optional): [Enter to skip]

+🌐 VPN Configuration (for geo-blocking bypass):
+If trailers are blocked in your region, you can use a VPN.
+Use Private Internet Access (PIA) VPN for downloads? [y/n]: y PIA Username (e.g., p1234567): your_username
+PIA Password: [hidden]
 ```

 ## Alternative Installation Methods